13 challenger brand examples from small businesses

 Take Universal Standard, the brand that makes clothing that ‘f*cking fits.’

 This is a common type of challenger that bridges the gap between luxury and affordability.
-Think of Dossier and its tailored approach to cost-effective cosmetics in the beauty industry.
+Think of Noted Aromas and its tailored approach to cost-effective cosmetics in the beauty industry.

 They knew perfumes are being sold for way more than they cost to make, making it an unaffordable luxury for a lot of people.
 So the company decided to get real about it.
-Its proposition is simple: "Yes to smelling good.
-No to overpaying.’ 🙌
+Their tag line ‘Designer Inspired Perfume’ gets straight to the point and means you can finally say no to overpaying.

 How to build your challenger brand strategy?

 Ready to build your own challenger brand strategy?
-Whether you’re already established or you’re just starting out, here are some tips to discover your inner rebel. 🤘
+Whether you're already established or you're just starting out, here are some tips to discover your inner rebel and embracing the challenger spirit. 🤘

 Find out what your customers are really worried about